-If you have a long post, another great way to add to the structure is to include a table of contents before launching into your list items.
+If you have a long post, another great way to add to the structure is to create a WordPress table of contents before launching into your list items.
 This helps readers to jump straight to the parts that interest them most, or to get back to where they left off in a long how-to post.

 Here’s an example, from my ultimate guide about How to Start a Blog (and Make Money):